 Recent course have included such topics as:

-Courses offer students a comprehensive, critical study of media cultures and the history of film, television, and development of new media.
-Students can study media in cultural context, authorship, genre, national cinemas, globalization, technological innovation, film and TV criticism, among other approaches.
+Courses offer students a comprehensive, critical study of media cultures and the history of film, television, sound media, and digital media.
+Students can study media in cultural context, authorship, genre, national cinemas, globalization, technological innovation, and film and TV criticism, among other approaches.